 The benefits of doing business in a trustless way have not been lost on companies around the globe.
 The Blockchain Model is being used by a wide array of industries and is championed by the use of smart contracts.
 And while it is being used principally by large organizations, blockchains offer promise for medium and small businesses alike.
 With smart contracts, businesses can obtain more certainty in day-to-day operations.

 Using the prior example of a consultant and client, this could be as easy as integrating a smart contract with whatever platform it is using for e-meetings.
 The contract will keep track of the number of presentations and brainstorming sessions taking place and once it hits a milestone agreed upon in advance, the consultancy will automatically receive payment.
 The idea is that once you supply the smart contract with the tools to track interactions with a counterparty, it can ensure both sides follow the rules to the letter.

 - Decreases the problems of cyberbullying, online stalking, and crime.

 - There is no privacy in the digital world as we know it; bank accounts, social media, and personal details can be hacked

 - There are a lot of intermediaries involved in our work resulting in work delays and more expense

 - There is a dependence on current technologies.
-Putting airports, hospitals, railways, stock and commodities trading, even our electrical grid in jeopardy to cyber-attack and failure.
+Putting airports, hospitals, railways, stock and commodities trading, and even our electrical grid in jeopardy of cyber-attack and failure.